will-berg/Amazing-CTF/README.md

 3. Run `docker-compose up --build` to build the application and run it in a container
 4. The application is now accessible locally at port 3000.
 To use it, go to the url: [http://localhost:3000](http://localhost:3000)

-or run the following commands in your terminal:
+for easy convenience, you can copy and paste the following commands into your terminal:
 ```bash
 git clone https://github.com/MehirWolde/Amazing-CTF.git
 cd Amazing-CTF